rtsl-cps-tum/rtcsa2025-memguard-mempol/README.md

-# MemGuard and MemPol Evaluation on Arm DSU Platforms
+# MemGuard and MemPol Evaluation on DynamIQ Arm Systems

 This repository contains the code and configuration used for the experiments described in our paper: